 Click the tabs below to learn more about residential construction.

 Residential construction consists of any work on single family, duplex, or townhome buildings constructed under the provisions of the International Residential Code (IRC) or their related sites.
-A permit is required for most work including but not limited to the following:
+A permit is required for most work including but not limited to the following, except as exempted by code:

 - New construction of single family homes (SFR), duplexes, or townhomes